Towards a Software Architecture Description for Tax Compliance: Evaluation Results

 \subsection{Software Architecture Description}

-At the end of each interview, we asked the participants about their general and high-level impression of our software architecture description with its viewpoint and view in its current state.
+When asked for their overall assessment of the software architecture description in its current form, the experts expressed a broadly positive view of its role as a structured, evidence-based basis for discussion.
+Across the interviews, a clear consensus emerged that the description provides a more objective starting point for tax audit discussions than ad hoc or purely narrative accounts of software development structures.

-The overall impression was positive and, according to our panel, the software architecture description fulfilled its main purpose at its current state to a large extent.
-Although \myenquote{transfer pricing is not a science, it is art}, interviewee~R correctly summarized our intention as follows: \myenquote{This is just fact-driven, it is no interpretation.
+This positive overall judgment was expressed most explicitly by interviewee R, who summarized the role of the software architecture description as follows: \myenquote{This is just fact-driven, it is no interpretation.
 When you ask people, they may or may not know who is involved.
 The nice thing about it is that it is not a subjective view; it is about facts, it is about technical details.
 This is what is used, if you like it or not.
 That is relevant because you have objectivized the contributions [to the software product].
 Those are the parties involved.
-This allows you to have a very objective starting point to consider the potential parties you have to consider in greater detail.} The visualization raises awareness of parties involved in the software development.
-The panel also confirmed the importance of software architecture for taxation: \myenquote{I think software architecture is the right perspective to understand how software is composed conceptionally} (interviewee~K).
-Interviewee~R highlighted the need for software that can manage the complexity and support the transfer pricing processes.
-Interviewee~M also appreciated the company's efforts in collecting and presenting the data in a tax audit: \myenquote{A company with such detailed and thorough documentation would be among the top 10 or top 5 percent of what a tax auditor usually sees.} Interviewee~K agrees: \myenquote{I really like the approach aiming for objectiveness.
-Let's face it: Sometimes, there are preposterous debates in tax audits.}
+This allows you to have a very objective starting point to consider the potential parties you have to consider in greater detail.} This judgment was consistent with the way the other experts described the value of the software architecture description: not as a complete compliance solution, but as a credible and structured basis for more informed discussion.

+A second recurring theme concerned the productive role of uncertainty.
+Rather than criticizing the software architecture description for not eliminating all ambiguity, the experts acknowledged that uncertainty is inherent to tax audits and appreciated that the software architecture description makes some of that uncertainty visible.
+Interviewee R summarized this broader perspective by stating that \myenquote{there is no black or white in tax audits but a lot of gray}.
+In this sense, the software architecture description was seen as useful not because it resolves all interpretive problems, but because it surfaces relevant parties, dependencies, and unresolved issues in a more explicit way.